Bydars/kalium-self/README.md

 RPC_CLIENT_ID = "ur_discord_bot_client_id"
 ```

-# You must create a Discord Application at discord.com/developers/applications, go to Rich Presence > Art Assets, and upload your image size 1024x1024 (e.g. large) there.
+You must create a Discord Application at discord.com/developers/applications, go to Rich Presence > Art Assets, and upload your image size 1024x1024 (e.g. large) and the small one should be in 512x512.

 ## remember the name that you put when you upload
 # now change this part of the code (line:30):